turingschool/front-end-curriculum/lessons/module-1/css-1.md

 ### Display Property

+- The display property allows us to manipulate the layout of elements on a page without taking them out of the normal page flow.
 - The default value for all elements is inline.
 Most "User Agent stylesheets" (the default styles the browser applies to all sites) reset many elements to "block".
 - **Inline:** `<span>`, `<em>` Text wraps around me!
 I accept margin and padding, and push things horizontally, not vertically.
 I am ignore height and width instructions.
 - **Inline-Block:** An element set to `inline-block` is very similar to inline in that it will set inline with the natural flow of text (on the "baseline").
 The difference is that you are able to set a `width` and `height` which will be respected.
 They also apply 2px of margin that does not register in dev tools.